TheZeroBeast/TZB-MMU2S-Firmware/README.md

    4. Use **LEFT/RIGHT** buttons to adjust until **end of filament is in middle of BondTech gears**
    5. Use **MIDDLE** button to save and exit

-3. Update **Slic3r** Load/Unload Speeds & **MMU Printer Parameters**
+3. Update **Slic3r** Load/Unload Speeds & **MMU Printer Parameters**, add **M219 E** in filament start gcode if desired
 * Note that from previous versions the cooling length is reduced to increase distance to heatbreak
   This means the cooling move count needs to double from what you have to have same amount of cooling time.
 ![MMU2-Slic3r-LoadUnload-Speeds](/MMU2-Slic3r-LoadUnload-Speeds-2.1.8-2.png)
 ![MMU2-Slic3r-SingleExtruderMMUParameters](/MMU2-Slic3r-SingleExtruderMMUParameters-2.1.8-2.png)